How to plan a school trip

 Preferred Date:

 As an Educational Visits Coordinator, you will know that Risk assessments are a big part of any school visit.
 As the visit organizer you should complete any additional generic risk assessment forms that might apply, as well as a specific visit risk assessment to address any further issues relevant to the specific venue being visited.
 Completed risk assessments will probably have to be handed in to the office or head teacher.
 The purpose of the risk assessment is to highlight any hazards and control measures associated with general locations or activities.
 The best school trip locations will then offer you their own risk assessments, which will identify the specific risks and measures for their venue.
+Use the following link if you would like a copy of our handy school trip risk assessment template.

 Before the trip, you will need to liaise with the people at the place you are intending to visit, to make sure that they understood what you require and to check whether they can help deliver the learning experience you need for your class.
 They often have information for you to be aware of, and sometimes forms you will need to sign.
 Most of the better school trip venues will offer free inspection visits.
 A lot of venues these days have websites that give virtual tours, show lots of photographs, and describe what they do really well, but you may need to see a venue with your own eyes to know whether or not it is suitable for your class.

 Once you know where you are going, and what you are planning to do when you get there, you need to make notes, both for the guides or helpers, and for the children.
 Again, the best school trip venues will have worked with many school groups before yours.
 They will probably have a dedicated educational officer, and quite possibly the kinds of study materials that will help you plan your lessons.
+We will put you in contact with the relevant person for your school trip.

 The SEN and Disability Act 2001 extended the Disability Discrimination Act 1995 (DDA) to cover education.
 Schools are required to ensure pupils with disabilities or special educational needs are not treated less favourably both in the classroom, and during extra curricular activities, including school trips.
 Ensuring reasonable access on school trips for pupils with disabilities should therefore form part of your planning strategy if your class or school group includes pupils covered by the act.
 Include in your risk assessments any pupils with disabilities so that reasonable adjustments can be made.
 You may need to provide disabled transport, or consult with specialist teaching assistants regarding care plans.
 And you should speak to the education officer at the venue to check that they have the appropriate disabled facilities or access.